-Karamo Brown Deleted His Twitter After His Defense Of Sean Spicer's 'DWTS' Casting Earned Major Backlash
+Karamo Brown Deleted His Twitter As The Fallout Of Sean Spicer's 'DWTS' Casting Continues

 Queer Eye star Karamo Brown continues to get himself into hot water.
 Most recently, as BuzzFeed noted, Karamo Brown deleted his Twitter after defending Sean Spicer, former White House Press Secretary and his fellow Dancing with the Stars competitor.
 But, one of his Queer Eye co-stars did voice their support for Brown amidst this messy situation.
 (Bustle reached out to Brown's rep regarding his Twitter activity, but has not yet heard back.)